-When pasta comes straight out of the water it is very slippery and hot.
+When pasta comes straight out of the water it is very slippery.
 Use the pasta ladle to scoop spaghetti or other kind of pasta onto your plate.
 It also works great for vegetables or scooping salad.
-Don’t use it your scratch your back though, haha.

 Use a pastry brush to garnish your cookies with chocolate glaze or frosting.
-But you can also use it to spread barbeque sauce across your chicken for a tasty BBQ.
+But you can also use it to spread barbeque sauce across your chicken for a yummy BBQ.

 Use a pastry wheel when you cut sugar cookies, puff pastry or fresh pasta before you bake or cook it.
 You can use it in addition to cookie cutters.

-Use a peeler to peel many different vegetables and fruits including potatoes, carrots, cucumbers and apples.
+Use it to peel potatoes, carrots, asparagus or other kinds of vegetables.
 Peelers come in different designs.
 Pick the one you are most comfortable with.

 Pots & Saucepans:

 A kitchen scale is really important in the kitchen since almost every recipe asks you to measure something.
 There is no baking without the exact amount of your ingredients.
-For dry things such as flour, sugar or salt, you can use a measuring spoon but for larger items you need a scale.
+For dry things such as flour, sugar etc you can use a measuring spoon, but for larger items you need a scale.

 Cookie & Ice Cream Scoop:

-Flour, baking powder, powder sugar and sugar can get lumpy when they sit in a box.
-Just like a box-sifter, you use this sifter or “sieve” to sift all of your dry items when you bake a cake, brownies and more.
+Flour, baking powder, powder sugar etc get lumpy when they sit in a box.
+Just like a box-sifter you use this sifter or “Sieve” to sift all of your dry items when you bake a cake, brownies etc.

-Use the cookie spatula to lift your fresh-baked cookies safely off of the baking tray so they don’t break.
+Use the jumbo cookie spatula to lift your fresh-baked cookies or ginger breads safely off the baking tray so they don’t break.

 An angled spatula is used best for making cakes or brownies.
 Use it to spread sponge cake mix across a baking tray or cheesecake filling into a piecrust.

+This is another very important item in the kitchen.
 Use the large serving spoon to scoop mashed potatoes, rice or vegetables onto your plate.
-It even works with cake.
+YES, it also works with cake!

 Nobody likes burned cookies or brownies so when you bake something a timer is absolutely necessary.
-It’s not just for baking; when cooking, it is important to set a timer too (example: when you make hard boiled eggs.)
+But not just for baking, but for cooking as well it is important to set a timer, example: when you make hard boiled eggs.